bahrus/tilium/README.md

 ### Utils
 - **Backdrop** - Semi-transparent overlay for modals and loading states
+- **ClickAwayListener** - Utility component for detecting clicks outside of elements
 - **IconButton** - Button for icons
 - **Dialog** - Modal dialog with DialogTitle, DialogContent, DialogActions